Basic Academic and Environmental Principles

 The use of the library may be denied for due cause.
 Such cause may be failure to return library materials or to pay penalties, destruction of library property, disturbance of other patrons, or any other illegal, disruptive, or objectionable conduct on library premises.

-Therefore, it is library policy that all children must be accompanied by a parent or designated responsible person while in the library.
-Also, if the young child is attending a library program, we require the parent/responsible person to remain in the library throughout the program unless permission is granted otherwise by staff in charge.
+Therefore, it is library policy that all children under age six must be accompanied by a parent or designated responsible person while in the library.
+Also, if the young child is attending a library program, we require the parent/responsible person to remain in the library throughout the program.

 II.
 Patron Responsibilities and Conduct